-- Our #technology client in Islandia, NY is looking for an #Application #Developer to join their team for a contract.… twitter.com/i/web/status/1… 4 days ago
+- Our technology client in #Cambridge is looking for an #Operations Specialist to work with their #Executive Briefing… twitter.com/i/web/status/1… 4 days ago

-- #Retail client in the Metrowest area needs a Marketing Manager to join their team for a #longterm #contract.
-You w… twitter.com/i/web/status/1… 5 days ago
+- Our #retail client a #Brand #Compliance Project Manager to join their team for a long-term contract.
+This position… twitter.com/i/web/status/1… 5 days ago

 - Our start up client in #Boston is searching for a #Designer and #UX leader to drive their design strategy, build th… twitter.com/i/web/status/1… 1 week ago